What is a Transfer Admission Guarantee?

 A TAG has many benefits.
 Signing and meeting the conditions of the TAG will GUARANTEE an enrollment slot for the TAG admission cycle.
 The TAG provides prospective students with a specific plan of action to ensure they satisfy the admissions requirements.
-The TAG provides the participating universities with the student's contact information and as a result, the student will have direct access to university representatives and current information pertaining to their admissions or changes they should know about.
-Other benefits vary, please check with specific school.
+The TAG provides the participating universities with the student's contact information and as a result, the student will have direct access to university representatives and current information about their admissions or changes they should know about.
+Other benefits vary, please check with the specific school.

 Who is eligible to submit a TAG?